athena-framework/website/docs/getting_started/README.md

 #### Customization

 By default Athena utilizes the default [Log::Formatter](https://crystal-lang.org/api/Log/Formatter.html) and [Log::Backend](https://crystal-lang.org/api/Log/Backend.html)s Crystal defines.
 This of course can be customized via interacting with Crystal's [Log](https://crystal-lang.org/api/Log.html) module.
-It is also possible to control what exceptions, and with what severity, exceptions will be logged by redefining the `log_exception` method within [ART::Listeners::Error][Athena::Routing::Listeners::Error].
+It is also possible to control what exceptions, and with what severity, exceptions will be logged by redefining the `log_exception` method within [ATH::Listeners::Error][Athena::Framework::Listeners::Error].